-- Kettering Review (recommended)

-- NBRC examinations (recommended)
+- Kettering Review (recommended) - NBRC examinations (recommended)

-- NBRC-SAE Therapist Multiple Choice exam (TMC) and the Clinical Simulation Exam (CSE)
+• NBRC-SAE Therapist Multiple Choice exam (TMC) and the Clinical Simulation Exam (CSE)-Mandatory, pre-requisite to graduate.

 Questions related to Financial Aid should be directed to Campus Financial Aid Office.

 REFUND POLICY

 Florida National University catalog lists tuition and course fees for all respiratory care students, which are due at registration time.
 If financial obligations are not met, the student's transcripts will not be released and students will not be allowed to register again until payment completed.
 For complete information, please contact the Financial Aid Office and/or your advisor.